 - Employees who anticipate medical costs push to qualify—they try to cross the threshold quickly or leave for a job where they can access benefits sooner.

-The downstream effect shows up in your enrolled plan population: it can become sicker (and therefore more expensive) than it would have been with a smoother on-ramp to prevention and early care.
+The result shows up in your enrolled plan population: it becomes sicker—and more expensive—than it would be with a smoother on-ramp to prevention and early care.

 The “shadow plan” you already have (but it isn't working like a plan)